-Minister for Education (Higher Education & Skills) and Second Minister for Defence Mr Ong Ye Kung today witnessed the signing of Collaboration Agreements between the Singapore Institute of Technology (SIT) and Temasek Polytechnic (TP), and between Singapore University of Social Sciences (SUSS) and Temasek Polytechnic (TP), to offer relevant skills-based undergraduate modules to polytechnic graduates embarking on the SkillsFuture Earn and Learn Programme (ELP).
+Minister for Education (Higher Education & Skills) and Second Minister for Defence Mr Ong Ye Kung today witnessed the signing of Collaboration Agreements between the Singapore Institute of Technology (SIT) and Temasek Polytechnic (TP), and between Singapore University of Social Sciences (SUSS) and Temasek Polytechnic (TP), to offer relevant skills-based undergraduate modules to polytechnic graduates embarking on the SkillsFuture Work-Study Post-Diploma (formerly known as Earn and Learn Programme).

 The Joint-ELP Collaboration Agreements were signed by Professor Tan Thiam Soon, President, SIT; Professor Cheong Hee Kiat, President, SUSS; and Mr Peter Lam, Principal & CEO, TP.
 The signing was also witnessed by Mr Ng Cher Pong, Chief Executive of SkillsFuture Singapore (SSG).